What is content marketing?

 Having a tripod and a lapel mic can be a gamechanger for your video content.
 And you don’t have to spend a fortune.
 People just won’t watch a video that has bad sound and it will just drag your brand down.

-We recommend investing £100 on a ring LED light like this one and a basic lapel mic for around £30 (there are loads in this price range).
+We recommend investing £100 on a ring LED light and a basic lapel mic for around £30 (there are loads in this price range).
 The light also functions as a tripod and is brilliant if the natural light isn’t great.

 If you follow these top tips, even if you’re a small charity or business just getting off the ground you’ll be able to get a content strategy off the ground.